kkai/web-source/content/publications.md

 [_Boiling Mind: Amplifying the Audience-Performer Connection through Sonification and Visualization of Heart and Electrodermal Activities_](/papers/pdf/sugawa2021boiling.pdf).
 Sugawa, Moe and Furukawa, Taichi and Chernyshov, George and Hynds, Danny and Han, Jiawen and Padovani, Marcelo and Zheng, Dingding and Marky, Karola and Kunze, Kai and Minamizawa, Kouta.
 Proceedings of the Fifteenth International Conference on Tangible, Embedded, and Embodied Interaction.
 2021.
 [Bibtex](/papers/bib/sugawa2021boiling.bib).
 [Mp3 summary](/audio/mp3s/sugawa2021boiling.mp3).

 ***
 [_SIGHInt: Special Interest Group for Human-Computer Integration_](/papers/pdf/semertzidis2021sighint.pdf).
-Semertzidis, Nathan Arthur and Scary, Michaela and Fang, Xiao and Wang, Xinyi and Patibanda, Rakesh and Andres, Josh and Strohmeier, Paul and Kunze, Kai and Lopes, Pedro and Zambetta, Fabio and others.
+Semertzidis, Nathan Arthur and Vranic-Peters, Michaela and Fang, Xiao and Wang, Xinyi and Patibanda, Rakesh and Andres, Josh and Strohmeier, Paul and Kunze, Kai and Lopes, Pedro and Zambetta, Fabio and Mueller, Florian Floyd.
 Extended Abstracts of the 2021 CHI Conference on Human Factors in Computing Systems.
 2021.
 [Bibtex](/papers/bib/semertzidis2021sighint.bib).
 [Mp3 summary](/audio/mp3s/semertzidis2021sighint.mp3).

 ***
 [_Body As Starting Point 4: Inbodied Interaction Design for Health Ownership._](/papers/pdf/schraefel2021body.pdf).
 Schraefel, MC and Andr{\'e}s, Josh and Tabor, Aaron and Bateman, Scott and Wanyu Liu, Abby and Jones, Mike and Kunze, Kai and Murnane, Elizabeth and Villa, Steeven.
 Extended Abstracts of the 2021 CHI Conference on Human Factors in Computing Systems.
 2021.
 [Bibtex](/papers/bib/schraefel2021body.bib).
 [Mp3 summary](/audio/mp3s/schraefel2021body.mp3).